Approval-Based Apportionment: Constructing Party-Approval Rules via Portioning and Apportionment

 Perhaps surprisingly, many pairs of portioning and apportionment methods fail EJR\@.
 This is certainly true if the individual parts are not representative themselves.
-For example, if an apportionment method $M$ properly fails lower quota (in the sense that there is a rational-valued input $r$ on which lower quota is violated), then one can construct an example profile on which any composed rule using $M$ fails EJR: Construct a \pa election with singleton approval sets in which the voter counts are proportional to the shares in the counter-example $r$.
+For example, if an apportionment method $M$ ``properly'' fails lower quota (in the sense that there is a rational-valued input $r$ on which lower quota is violated), then one can construct an example profile on which any composed rule using $M$ fails EJR: Construct a \pa election with singleton approval sets in which the voter counts are proportional to the shares in the counterexample $r$.
 Then any faithful portioning method, applied to this election, must return $r$.
 Since $M$ fails lower quota on $r$, the resulting committee will violate EJR\@.
-By a similar argument, an apportionment method that violates committee monotonicity on some rational portioning will, when composed with a faithful portioning method, give rise to a \pa rule that fails committee monotonicity.
+By a similar argument, suppose that an apportionment method violates committee monotonicity, and that there is a rational-valued counterexample.
+Then the apportionment method, when composed with a faithful portioning method, will give rise to a \pa rule that fails committee monotonicity.

-To our knowledge, among the named and studied apportionment methods, only two satisfy both lower quota and committee monotonicity: D'Hondt and the quota method.
-However, it turns out that the composition of either option with the conditional-utilitarian, random-priority, or Nash portioning methods fails EJR, as the following examples show.
+As mentioned above, D'Hondt and the quota method are the only standard apportionment rules to satisfy both lower quota and committee monotonicity.
+However, the composition of either option with the conditional utilitarian, random priority, or Nash portioning methods fails EJR, as the following examples show.